AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-non-dita-exp.md

 Broadly, the conversion process requires you to [Prepare InDesign files for conversion](appendix.md#id195DBF0045Z)[appendix.md\#id195DBF0045Z](appendix.md#id195DBF0045Z) and [Prepare the mapping file for InDesign to DITA migration](appendix.md#id194AF0003HT)[appendix.md\#id194AF0003HT](appendix.md#id194AF0003HT), then you need to follow the given procedure of running the conversion process.

-Perform the following steps to convert your existing InDesign documents into DITA topic type document:
+Perform the following steps to convert your existing InDesign documents into DITA topic type document for Cloud Service and On-premise:

 1. Log into AEM and open the CRXDE Lite mode.